 When you get to the restrooms, veer off to the right across a bridge and follow the signs to Sabino Dam East.
 Congrats!
 You're over halfway.

 Keep walking until you cross another bridge with a slightly more rocky exit.
-Walk along the sandy creek for a few minutes and you'll arrive at the dam (pictured).
+Walk along the sandy creek for a few minutes and you'll arrive at the dam (pictured above).

 In Sabino Canyon.